tomasnoli/banksy-spatial-workflow/docs/HOWTO.md

 banksy-workflow run --config config/xenium_local.toml
 ```

-Select one or more samples at the command line:
+You can select one or more samples at the command line:

 ```bash
 banksy-workflow run \